joshua-peirce/Galaxy_Classification/README.md

 We were satisfied with the results from transfer learning.
 The only drawback we had was that the FCNs were originally trained on IMAGENET, which contains pictures of everyday objects, but not galaxies.
 Transferring the learned patterns of cars and planes to various shapes of galaxies is perhaps difficult than the size of our dataset allowed for, so maybe using a FCN that was originally trained on more similar data would yield better results.
 All in all, we are happy with transfer learning's results.

-## Conclusion
+## Conclusion and Future Work
 We tested several models on galaxy dataset that gave us varying performances.
 While not meeting the expectations we originally had, these models are satisfactory for the size of our dataset.

+In future, we wish to experiment further with deeper CNNs, and with other training models.
+The reference paper\[4] was able to achieve 99% accuracy on a subset of the images using Bayesian convolution neural networks, so we would try and use that model too.
+Also, for transfer learning, we might try with other pretrained models, perhaps ones already trained on images of the sky.

 ## References:
 \[1]: https://github.com/henrysky/Galaxy10